Dental therapist

 Professional development

-Once qualified, you can apply for the Dental Therapists Foundation Training (DTFT) scheme.
+Once you have successfully completed your diploma or degree, you can apply for the Dental Therapists Foundation Training (DTFT) scheme.
 This programme is aimed at newly qualified dental therapists making the transition into the workplace and provides an opportunity to receive tailored clinical and educational support to further develop your skills, confidence and competence.

-You must undertake continuing professional development throughout your career to ensure your knowledge and skills remain up to date.
+In order to maintain your registration with the General Dental Council (GDC) you must undertake continuing professional development (CPD) throughout your career to keep your knowledge and skills up to date.
+As a dental therapist you’ll need to complete a minimum of 75 hours of CPD across a five-year period, with at least 10 hours done every two years.
 Find out more about maintaining your GDC registration through professional development at GDC - CPD for dental professionals.

 Typical CPD activities can include: